nobrakal/asak/README.md

 anzad src/
 ```

+## Documentation

+The documentation of the API is available here: [https://nobrakal.github.io/asak/asak/](https://nobrakal.github.io/asak/asak/).

+A man page is available for the binary `anzad`.

 ## How ?

 The idea is to compare AST (Abstract Syntax Tree) of codes.
 However, the OCaml AST is too rich for our purpose (since, for example, `match x with ...` and `function ...` generate two different AST).
 We decided instead to use the Lambda language, an intermediate language in the OCaml compilation pipeline, where such syntactic sugar is optimized away.